mtp-sense/codepen-clone/README.md

 # codepen-clone
-Clone of an online code editor named Codepen
+Source code for the basic functionality of an online code editor named Codepen.